xbee/ico/README.rst

 * **AML**: Anti-money laundering processes are supported through offloaded chain analysis - often a requirement to open a bank account - `see AMLToken <https://github.com/TokenMarketNet/ico/blob/master/contracts/AMLToken.sol>`_

-* **Separation of concerns**: Crowdsale, token and other logic lies in separate contracts that can be assembled together like lego bricks
+* **Separation of concerns**: TMNCrowdsale, token and other logic lies in separate contracts that can be assembled together like lego bricks

 * **Testable**: We aim for 100% branch code coverage by automated test suite